How to find a mentor: 5 approaches to find the right guidance

 5. Offer something in return

-A mentoring relationship is a mutually beneficial one.
+A mentor-mentee relationship is a mutually beneficial one.
 Before you approach a mentor, think about what you are able to offer them in return.

 Mentors are very likely to accept a mentee who adds value to their skill-set.